aflyax/aflyax.github.io/_posts/2015-1-20-drop-duplicates.md

 comments: true
 tags: [julia, python, arrays, sorting, duplicates]
 ---
-In Python, if we try to remove duplicates from a list, we can convert a list to a set and then back to a list:
+In Python, if we try to remove duplicates from a list, we can convert the list to a set and then back to a list:

 ``` python
 a = rand(15)*10